 Carbon intensity compared to 2005:

-In addition, China has promised to increase by 2020 the share of non-fossil fuels in primary energy consumption to around 15%.
+In addition, China has promised to increase by 2020 the share of non-fossil fuels in primary energy consumption by around 15%.

 China has also promised to increase forest coverage by 40 million hectares and forest stock volume by 1.3 billion cubic meters by 2020 from the 2005 levels.

-The Copenhagen Agreement is currently in place and is due to be assessed in the year 2015 in order to see how successful the program is.
+The Copenhagen Agreement is currently in place and was assessed in the year 2015 in order to see how successful the program was.

 Since then, there was the 2011 United Nations Climate Change Conference in Durban to further discuss climate change.